Border Patrol Agents Arrest Convicted Child Sex Offender

-Naco, Arizona - Border Patrol agents from the Brian A. Terry Station arrested a previously convicted sex offender Monday afternoon shortly after he illegally entered the United States near Naco.
+Nogales, Arizona - Border Patrol agents from the Nogales Station arrested a previously convicted sex offender Wednesday afternoon shortly after he illegally entered the United States west of Nogales.

-Agents apprehended Cirilo Flores-Albino, a 46-year-old Mexican national, less than 20 yards north of the international border and transported him to their station for further processing.
+Agents apprehended Jesus Ojeda-Ricardez, a 32-year-old Mexican national, north of the international border and transported him to Nogales Station for processing.

-During processing, agents conducted a records check and learned Flores was convicted in 2009 for indecent liberty with a child in Harnett County, North Carolina.
+During processing, agents conducted a records check and learned Ojeda-Ricardez was convicted in 2006 for sexual intercourse with a minor and domestic violence in Riverside County, California.
 He is in federal custody pending prosecution for re-entry as an aggravated felon.

 All persons apprehended by the Border Patrol undergo criminal history checks using biometrics to ensure illegal immigrants with criminal histories are positively identified.